 The last year of Carlos's contract was 2011, so the Mets were prepared to trade him as soon as they dropped out of the playoff race.
 Carlos was not quite the player he’d been at full strength, but he performed well enough for the Mets to extract pitching prospect Zach Wheeler from the offense-starved San Francisco Giants.
 The Mets had to kick in $4 million to pay the rest of Carlos’s salary.
 With the Giants, he raisedhis average from .286 to .300 and finished the year with 22 homers and 84 RBIs in 156 games.
 He was also voted an All-Star for the sixth time in his career.

 That gamble paid off handsomely, to say the least.
 Carlos settled into right field—and was fully embraced by the St. Louis faithful.
 He responded with a torrid start.
-In May Carlos went on one of his patented home run binges, with three-multi-dinger games in a 10-day span.
+In May, Carlos went on one of his patented home run binges, with three-multi-dinger games in a 10-day span.
 He hit his 20th by the end of June and was picked for the All-Star game for the seventh time in his career.
-Between injuries, defections, and the retirement of manager Tony La Russa, St. Louis fans had dampened their expectations for the Cards in 2011.
-Thanks top Carlos, they began thinking about winning the pennant again.
+Carlos finished the season with 32 homers 97 RBIs, making it his best season since 2008.
+More important, he replaced the power production lost with the departure of Pujols, leading the club in round-trippers—two more than Albert hit for the Angels in 2012.

 CARLOS THE PLAYER

-As a centerfielder, Carlos had few peers defensively.
+As a rightfielder, Carlos has few peers defensively.
 He played very deep, using speed and good footwork to handle the short stuff.
-He was always in good position to make a throw.
-As a right fielder, Carlos is above average despite a sometimes-balky knee.
+He is always in good position to make a throw.
+If his sometimes-balky knee begins acting up, the Yankees can keep him in the lineup as a DH.

 Something Carlos hasn’t lost with age is perhaps his most valuable asset—the ability to carry a team.